Ontario college revokes international student admissions again — leaving hundreds scrambling | CBC News

 Even though there is a memorandum of understanding between the federal and provincial governments to jointly administer the International Student Program, the provincial government says its role is limited to "reviewing and approving post-secondary education institutions seeking a Designated Learning Institution status under the ISP."

-Meanwhile, the federal government says " "the authority to designate, de-designate, and regulate educational institutions" rests with the province.
+Meanwhile, the federal government said "the authority to designate, de-designate, and regulate educational institutions" rests with the province.

 No college transfer option